-What is the Amazon patent infringement program called?
+What is the name of Amazon’s patent infringement program?

 How does Amazon’s Neutral Patent Evaluation (NPE) work?